 Today it is one of the most significant phrases in industry and business.
 AI technology is a critical Linchpin of much of today’s digital transformation as companies places themselves to capitalize on the ever-increasing amount of data produced and collected.

 Machines being much more human-friendly than this job, the emphasis was on teaching machines to do this in a way as “smart” as possible.
-This growing interest in field research in academia, business, and among the middle-class open source community has led to breakthroughs and breakthroughs that demonstrate their potential for significant change.
+This growing interest in field research in academia, business, and the middle-class open source community have led to breakthroughs and breakthroughs that demonstrate their potential for significant change.
 Nobody laughs today, from hospitals to self-driving cars, to predict the outcome of legal cases!

-What is Artificial Intelligence?
+What is Artificial Intelligence (AI)?

 AI research and development work is divided into two branches.
 One is called “Applied AI.”
 Which uses these concepts to simulate human thinking to accomplish one particular task.
 The others are known as “generalized AI,” which aims to create machine bits of intelligence that, like a person, can turn their hands to any task.
 Applied advanced AI science is already delivering breakthroughs in Quantum physics studies where it is used to model and predict the actions of structures made up of

-More and more of the technology we embrace in our everyday lives are being powered by AI in The consumer world from mobile assistants like Apple’s Siri and Google’s Google Assistant to self-driving and autonomous vehicles that many believe will outnumber manually driven cars in our Lives.
+More and more of the technology we embrace in our everyday lives are being powered by AI in The consumer world, from mobile assistants like Apple’s Siri and Google’s Google Assistant to self-driving and autonomous vehicles that many believe will outnumber manually driven cars in our Lives.

-Simplified AI is a little further off conducting a complete human brain simulation that will require both a more comprehensive understanding of the organ than we currently have and higher Computing power than usually is available to researchers.
+Simplified AI is a little further off conducting a complete human brain simulation that will require a more comprehensive understanding of the organ than we currently have and higher Computing power than usually is available to researchers.

 And systems like the Watson cognitive computing platform at IBM use high-level simulations of human neurological processes to perform an ever-growing range of tasks without being expressly taught how to do them.

-What’s The Artificial Intelligence Future?
+What’s The Artificial Intelligence (AI) Future?

 That’s up to who you ask, and the answer will be wildly different!
 Clear concerns that the creation of intelligence that is equal to or exceeds our own but has the potential to function at even higher speeds may have devastating consequences for humanity’s future, not only through dystopian Sci-fi like The Matrix or The Terminator but renowned scientists such as Stephen Hawking.

-As with the most change in life, as artificial intelligence continues to transform the world we live in, there will be some negative and positive effects on society.
+As with the most change in life, as artificial intelligence (AI) continues to transform the world we live in, there will be some negative and positive effects on society.
 How that’s going to work out is everyone’s guess and up for a lot of discussion and a lot of people to think.

 According to PwC, from 2017 to 2037, 7 million existing jobs will be replaced by AI in the UK, but it could develop 7.2 million jobs.
 The complexity could be daunting and the changes to how some would earn a living.

-Another problem is checking that AI does not become too capable of doing the job it was intended to do that it crosses the limits of ethics or law.
+Another problem is checking that AI does not become too capable of doing the job it intended to do that crosses the limits of ethics or law.
 Although the AI’s original purpose and the aim are to help humanity, it will have a detrimental impact on society if it attempts to accomplish the desired goal in a destructive (yet practical) manner.

 The AI algorithms have to be designed to comply with the underlying human goals.
-Data power up artificial intelligence algorithms.
+Data power up artificial intelligence (AI) algorithms.
 As more and more data about every single minute of every person’s day is collected, our privacy is violated.
-When companies and governments decide to make decisions based on the information that they collect about you, as China does with its social credit program, it could turn into systemic oppression.
+When companies and governments decide to make decisions based on the information they collect about you, as China does with its social credit program, it could turn into systemic oppression.

-Positive Impacts of Artificial Intelligence on Society
+Positive Impacts of Artificial Intelligence (AI) on Society

-Even if you choose to live remotely and never intend to engage with the modern world, artificial intelligence will significantly impact your life.
-While there will be several learning opportunities and challenges ahead as the technology rolls out into new applications, the hope is that artificial intelligence will ultimately have a more positive than negative impact on society.
+Even if you choose to live remotely and never intend to engage with the modern world, artificial intelligence (AI) will significantly impact your life.
+While there will be several learning opportunities and challenges ahead as the technology rolls out into new applications, the hope is that artificial intelligence (AI) will ultimately have a more positive than negative impact on society.